Rampastring/WorldAlteringEditor/README.md

 If you create and publish a derivate, you need to also release your source code for the fork.
 Please see LICENSE.txt for more details.

-## Why only DTA?
-What about Tiberian Sun or Red Alert 2?
+## On remaining TS&RA2 features

-As DTA runs on the Tiberian Sun game engine, the editor is compatible with the TS/RA2 map format.
+As the editor was originally developed for DTA, it is most feature-complete for DTA's purposes.
-However, because DTA's terrain is flat, the editor does not presently support height levels in either rendering or input.
-Voxels are also unspported.
-Implementing support for those is possible, but it takes some work.
+However, Tiberian Sun and Red Alert 2 features are being worked on, particularly height support.

-I'm planning to look into supporting height levels later, but I can't currently promise anything regarding the outcome.
+Regarding voxel graphics of TS&RA2, I don't have any plans of implementing support for them right now.
-Regarding voxels, I don't have any plans of implementing support for them.
-However, I'll gladly accept contributions and provide assistance with implementation if someone in the community wants to adopt this editor for TS or RA2/YR and is willing to write the required code for voxels or height support.
+However, I'll gladly accept contributions and provide assistance with implementation if someone in the community wants to adopt this editor for TS or RA2/YR and is willing to write the required code for voxels.

 ## Screenshot